cuom1999/AlgoLibrary/README.md

 # AlgoLibrary
-A set of collected and written C++ codes for algorithms.
+A set of self-written and collected C++ codes for algorithms.